zaimabdullah/laravel-social-media-website/NOTE_ME.md

 #### Make Git Commit
 Commit all updated files into git with comment "Implement load more on posts".

-## Gonna implement group, backend-side gonna create new group controller with request classes, group resources, & frontend-side gonna create new group model component with 3-input field of name, auto approval & desc.
+- Gonna implement group, backend-side gonna create new group controller with request classes, group resources, & frontend-side gonna create new group model component with 3-input field of name, auto approval & desc.

+- Create the modal file
+Make a copy of 'PostModal' file & rename into 'GroupModal'.
+Delete + change any codes inside 'GroupModal' as needed.
+Make use of 'GroupModal' component by calling it + add showNewGroupModal inside 'GroupList'.
+Add all 3-input field needed inside 'GroupModal'.

+- Setup submit form function
+Using the func submit(), call it at @click submit btn inside 'GroupModal'.

+- Setup controller + resource + request file
+Create new Group controller, run 'php artisan make:controller GroupController'.
+Remove back the controller just now by running 'rm -rf app/Http/Controllers/GroupController.php'.
+Rerun back with more flag for group controller 'php artisan make:controller GroupController --model=Group --api --requests --resource'.
+## But Resource still not created

+- Setup route for store group
+Add new route for group create/store inside 'web.php'.

+- Setup the functionality for store group
+Change the authorize to true + add rules inside 'StoreGroupRequest'.
+Add the function getSlugOptions() copy from 'User' model + $fillable into 'Group'.
+Add code inside func store() inside 'GroupController'.
+Change from 'form.post' into 'axiosClient.post' at the func submit() inside 'GroupModal'.
+Change from 'return back()' into 'response(...)' inside 'GroupController'.

+- Create the group resource
+Run 'php artisan make:resource GroupResource'.
+Add toArray() field inside 'GroupResource'.
+## group created success

+- But whenever group created, we need to store a record for that group inside table group_users
+- Record the group created inside group_users
+Add $groupUserData = ... inside store() inside 'GroupController'.
+Create new enum file GroupUserStatus & GroupUserRole for 'status' & 'role' field of group_users table.
+Make use of enum inside $groupUserData = ... inside store() inside 'GroupController'.
+Add field list inside $groupUserData = ... to fillable inside 'GroupUser' model + updated_at set to null.
+## groupuser created success

+22. Render Groups on Home Page

+#### Make Git Commit
+Commit all updated files into git with comment "Implement creating group".

 ## 00:00